Hip

 Non-Operative Treatments

 Physical therapy is the cornerstone of non-operative management and is effective for tendinopathy and partial tears.
-Key elements include: Hip abductor strengthening (progressive loading — isometric → isotonic → functional) Load management: avoiding hip adduction postures (sitting cross-legged, standing with hip dropped) Core and lumbopelvic stabilization Activity modification during the acute phase Corticosteroid injection: Ultrasound-guided injection into the trochanteric bursa reduces acute inflammation.
-However, repeated corticosteroid injections may weaken tendon tissue — generally limited to 2–3 per year.
+Key elements include: Hip abductor strengthening (progressive loading: isometric → isotonic → functional) Load management: avoiding hip adduction postures (sitting cross-legged, standing with hip dropped) Core and lumbopelvic stabilization Activity modification during the acute phase Corticosteroid injection: Ultrasound-guided injection into the trochanteric bursa reduces acute inflammation.
+However, repeated corticosteroid injections may weaken tendon tissue and are generally limited to 2–3 per year.
 Platelet-Rich Plasma (PRP): PRP injection at the tendon insertion delivers growth factors that promote tendon healing.
 Increasingly preferred over corticosteroid for patients with documented tendinopathy or partial tearing, given its potential regenerative mechanism and lack of tendon-weakening effects.

 Surgical Procedure